stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 ### How much does it cost?

-Sherlock is **free** to use for anyone doing sponsored research at Stanford.
+Sherlock is **free** to use for anyone doing departmental or sponsored research at Stanford.
 Any faculty member can request access for research purposes, and get an account with a base storage allocation and unlimited compute time on the global, shared pool of resources.

 !!! info "No CPU.hour charge"